Tien375/data-engineering-practice/README.md

 ![image](https://github.com/user-attachments/assets/9ac18ee9-7d4f-4ed9-9112-aedf7d4fffa6)

 ### Exercise 3 - Boto3 AWS + s3 + Python.
-The [third exercise](https://github.com/danielbeach/data-engineering-practice/tree/main/Exercises/Exercise-3) tests a few skills.
-This time we  will be using a popular `aws` package called `boto3` to try to perform a multi-step actions to download some open source `s3` data files.
-`cd Exercises/Exercise-3` and see `README` in that location for instructions.

 > 1. Thay đổi đường dẫn thư mục tại CMD thành `Exercise-3`